 After the selection process has been completed, the City will notify Startup PHL grant awardees and PIDC will execute grant agreements as the City’s administrative agent.

-Although applications are currently closed, we have left the Application public so that future applicants can plan their application.
 Sign up for updates, or follow @startupphl on twitter for announcements of the next Call for Ideas.